jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 If you are using Chrome version 116:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 116.0.5845.9600

-If you are using Chrome version 115:

-    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 115.0.5790.17000

 To learn what version of ChromeDriver you need to use, please see also the following page: